Health

 When can a limited use wastewater system be used?

-The cost of maintaining these systems can be very high due to the need for frequent pumping of vaults or holding tanks.
-Limited use wastewater systems are not permitted on properties that are used or could potentially be used for full-time occupancy, when water is provided by a well or public water supply, except in cases where a full OWTS is not feasible or prohibited.
+Maintaining these systems can be expensive because vaults or holding tanks need to be pumped out often.
+Limited use wastewater systems are not allowed on properties that are or could be used for full-time living, especially if the water comes from a well or public supply, unless a full onsite wastewater system isn’t possible or is prohibited.

 Can a vault be installed for a cabin or seasonal dwelling?

-A vault, vaulted privy, or composting toilet can be used provided the dwelling is built as a cabin per the Larimer County Land Use Code definition and Building Department requirements, and is built without plumbing or the source of water is hauled or hand carried to the site.
-Due to the high cost of maintaining these systems long-term, a full on-site wastewater system is recommended.
+A vault, vaulted privy, or composting toilet can be used if the building is considered a cabin under the Larimer County Land Use Code and Building Department rules, and it has no plumbing or the water is hauled or carried to the site.
+However, these systems are costly to maintain long-term, so a full wastewater system is recommended.

-For structures built as a single family dwellings, cabins with water supplied by a well or public water system, or cabins converted to single family dwellings, a full OWTS must be installed unless the property cannot accommodate the full system with soil treatment area.
-Seasonal or part-time use alone can not be considered as a justification for a limited use wastewater system.
+For homes, cabins with water from a well or public system, or cabins converted to homes, a full onsite wastewater system must be installed unless the property can’t support a full onsite system with a soil treatment area.
+Simply using the property seasonally or part-time is not enough to justify using a limited wastewater system.

 Can graywater be disposed of on the ground?

-No, graywater from showers, laundry, or sinks must be collected and disposed of as wastewater.
-Running lines from RVs or dwellings out to the ground is prohibited by Larimer County OWTS Regulations.
+No, graywater from showers, laundry, or sinks must be treated and disposed of as wastewater.
+Larimer County OWTS Regulations prohibit running pipes from RVs or homes directly to the ground.

 Graywater contains bacteria, viruses, soaps and detergents, as well as other contaminants that can impact groundwater and surface water, potentially causing contamination to drinking water wells, lakes, and streams.